-If you’re planning a Disney trip with an infant, I highly (highly, highly, highly) recommend staying on property.
+If you’re planning a Disney trip with a baby, I highly (highly, highly, highly) recommend staying on property.
 There are so many convenience factors that make this a no brainer for our family.
 Disney really makes it easy to vacation with a baby!

 This post contains some affiliate links.
 This means that if you click the link and purchase that item, I’ll receive a small commission for my recommendation.
 This helps me keep my site up and running and free!
 It’s my commitment to my readers that I only recommend items that we have and love!